jasnow/Practice-Git-with-Rails/README.md

 Welcome to my practice git repository where you can change up as much as you'd like plus work with a real, living, breathing person on the other side.
 Here we learn all things git.
-Feel free to send me Pull Requests just to discover what it's like when a Repo Master asks you.
+Feel free to send me Pull Requests just to discover what it's like when a Repo Maintainer asks you.

 <blockquote>
 "Can you squash your commits for us"